Swizec/react-d3js-es6-ebook/manuscript/animation.md

 Let's get our feet wet with my favorite childhood example: a bouncing ball.

 I must have built dozens of them back in my [Turbo Pascal](https://en.wikipedia.org/wiki/Turbo_Pascal) days using [BGI](https://en.wikipedia.org/wiki/Borland_Graphics_Interface).
 Yes, those Turbo Pascal and BGI are from the 80's.
 No, I'm not that old, I just started young and with old equipment.
-Coding for DOS is easier when you're a kid than coding for Windows 95.
+Coding for DOS is easier when you're 12 than coding for Windows 95.

 Here is a screenshot of our bouncing ball: